osi-oswald/ga-tsp/README.md

-Playing around with Genetic Algorithms (GA) on the Traveling Salesman Problem (TSP).
+Solving Traveling Salesman Problem (TSP) with a genetic algorithm (GA)

 # Try it out :-)